sigonze/ftec_settings/README.md

 ## Example

-For instance for Assetto Corsa Evo the profile and the FFB settings are:
+For instance for Assetto Corsa Evo the profile file is `profiles/acevo.ini` and the FFB settings are:
 ```
-[acevo]
 SEN = 1080
 FF = 80
 NDP = 15